daidokoro/qaz/README.md

 ## Templates (Getting those values!)

 Go has an excellent and expandable templating library which is utilised in this project for additional logic in creating templates.
 To read more on Go Template see [Here](https://golang.org/pkg/text/template).
-All features of Go Templating are supported in Qaze.
+All features of Go Templating are supported in Qaz.

 We'll run through some basic tips and tricks to get started.